 How do you know when something you’re writing is really finished?

-What kinds of books and stories do you enjoy?
+What kinds of books / stories / culture do you enjoy?

 What's the best / worst thing about writing?

 The best thing about writing is almost everything to do with actually doing it.
-The worst thing about all creative industries is some people’s eagerness to put other people and their work into boxes, and an unwillingness to accept someone’s background can be layered or complicated.
+The worst thing about all creative industries is some people’s eagerness to put other people and their work into tight boxes, and an unwillingness to accept someone’s life can be layered or complicated.

 What else are you good at doing?